OI-wiki/i18n/docs/basic/simulate.md

 ## Example

 ???+note " [Climbing Worm - HDU](http://acm.hdu.edu.cn/showproblem.php?pid=1049"
-    An inch worm is at the bottom of a well n inches deep.
-It has enough energy to climb u inches every minute, but then has to rest a minute before climbing again.
-During the rest, it slips down d inches.
+    An inch worm is at the bottom of a well $n$ inches deep.
+It has enough energy to climb $u$ inches every minute, but then has to rest a minute before climbing again.
+During the rest, it slips down $d$ inches.
 The process of climbing and resting then repeats.
 How long before the worm climbs out of the well?
 We'll always count a portion of a minute as a whole minute and if the worm just reaches the top of the well at the end of its climbing, we'll assume the worm makes it out.

 ??? note "Solution"
     Directly implementing the process of worm's climbing will do the trick.
 Use a loop statement to repeat the process of climbing, and jump out when the climbed length greater than or equal to the depth of well.
 Note that both ascending and descending have time cost.